Drunken Monkey (film): Release

-Drunken Monkey was released in Hong Kong on 5 May 2003.
+Drunken Monkey was released theatrically in Hong Kong on 5 May 2003.
 It grossed a total of HK$153,560.

 Reception

 Ken Eisner of Variety wrote that the film's fight choreography overcomes its cheesiness and derivative story.
 David Cornelius of DVD Talk rated it 3/5 stars and wrote, "When the action's on, 'Drunken Monkey' is a total blast.
 When the action's off, 'Drunken Monkey' is a total snooze."